Say goodbye to high electric bills. These tips will help you increase your home efficiency for year-round savings.

 Take Advantage of Off-Peak Rates

 Does your town offer cheaper electric rates during off-peak hours?
-If so, this is a great time to wash laundry, heat water and run the dishwasher.
+If so, this is a great time to wash laundry, heat water, and run the dishwasher.
+If you are interested in switching electric companies, learn how.

 16 of 44